zivlab/multiple_maps/README.md

 Scripts are provided in the *Scripts* directory.
 Data sets are provided in the *Data* directory.

-To perform the analysis on the example data set, use the *multiple_maps.m* script.
+To perform the analysis on the provided data sets, use the *multiple_maps.m* script.
 Before running the script, change the *data_pathway* to the *Data* directory on your computer.

 ## References